 As noted, the main challenge in transporting chemicals is keeping them adequately contained.
 This is especially true if the chemical is transported as a liquefied compressed gas in a pressurised railcar.
-If any of these substances exceed their boiling point and revert to a gaseous state, they will expand, thereby putting at risk the ability of the transport vehicle to contain the chemical.
+If any of these substances exceed their boiling point and revert to a gaseous state, they will expand, thereby putting the ability of the transport vehicle to contain the chemical at risk.
 This could lead to a product release and/or explosion.

-Therefore, the overriding challenge for the transporters of such substances is to both prevent them from escaping the containment provided by the transport vehicle, whether in liquid or gaseous form, and reverting to a gaseous state, if applicable, during transport.
+Therefore, the overriding challenge for the transporters of chemical substances is to prevent them from 1) escaping the transport vehicle, whether in liquid or gaseous form, and 2) reverting to a gaseous state, if applicable, during transport.

 Even so, many chemical transporters continue to rely on outdated coupler technology and 'open-loop' systems to connect transfer hoses from the transport vehicle to the storage vessel.
-Often, this technology involves a technician simply inserting a 'stabber' pipe at the transfer point with a pipe wrench.
+Often, this technology is simply a technician inserting a 'stabber' pipe at the transfer point with a pipe wrench.
 These connections have operational shortcomings that prohibit them from being the best dry-disconnect choice, mainly that they cannot ensure that a leak-free connection has been made or that any residual product will be prevented from remaining in the coupling when disconnected.

-A better alternative is the 'closed-loop' system, which presents significantly less risk that product will remain in the coupler as it is disconnected, lowering the exposure risk to almost zero and resulting in a safer chemical transfer process.
+A better alternative to an openloop system is the 'closed-loop' system.
+In the closed-loop system, there is significantly less risk that product will remain in the coupler as it is disconnected, which lowers the exposure risk to almost zero, resulting in a safer chemical-transfer process.

 There are two main obstacles to getting chemical manufacturers and transporters to convert from an open to a closed system of product transfer.
 The first one involves the "this is the way we've always done it" mindset that hampers efforts to convince people to adopt a better way.

 The second is physical: most of the railcars that transport chemicals are owned and operated by third-party carriers, not the manufacturer.
 This means that the storage terminal must adapt its operations to meet the needs of each individual railcar.
-Since the product-transfer connections 'live' on the railcars, the challenge is to get users to buy into the benefits of closed-loop systems, thereby making advanced dry-disconnect equipment standard on their fleets.
+Since the producttransfer connections 'live' on the railcars, the challenge is to get users to buy into the benefits of closed-loop systems, thereby making advanced dry-disconnect equipment standard on their fleets.

-DRY-DISCONNECT SOLUTION
+THE DRY-DISCONNECT SOLUTION

-Aiding the cause in convincing chemical manufacturers and transporters to upgrade to a closed-loop system is the availability of a comprehensive portfolio of advanced dry-disconnect couplers.
-The foundation of this portfolio is found in innovative flat-face poppet and double-ball valve designs.
+Aiding the cause in convincing chemical manufacturers and transporters to upgrade to a closed-loop system is a comprehensive portfolio of advanced dry-disconnect couplers.
+The foundation of this portfolio is innovative flat-face poppet and double-ball-valve designs.
 These methods of construction help reduce the risk that residual fluid will be trapped within the coupler, lowering the chance that spills will occur and giving the liquid virtually no place to collect, which eases cleaning.
 Typically, there will be less than 0.5 ml (0.02 ounces) of fluid left on the face seal of the coupler on disconnection.

 These couplers feature multiple safety interlocks that allow the valve to open and close only through deliberate user action, helping prevent accidental opening.
-And for extremely sensitive applications, an optional keyed interface locks out and isolates transfer lines so that only a specific coupler can be used with a corresponding hose or loading arm, preventing cross-contamination.
+And for extremely sensitive applications, an optional keyed interface The overriding challenge for the transporters of chemical substances is to prevent them from escaping the transport vehicle and reverting to a gaseous state locks out and isolates transfer lines so that only a specific coupler can be used with a corresponding hose or loading arm, preventing cross-contamination.

-Finally, the couplers are quick and easy to maintain because they have fewer parts, which allows them to be repaired on-site with no time-consuming and costly returns to the manufacturer needed or interpretation of complicated maintenance instructions.
+Finally, the couplers are quick and easy to maintain because they have fewer parts, which allows them to be repaired on-site with no timeconsuming and costly returns to the manufacturer needed or interpretation of complicated maintenance instructions.